 You’ll want to keep your eyes open on every corner because you never know when you may find that SCORE.
 Most cities have “clean-up days,” where people will place unwanted items on the curb for trash, including wood furniture, and being at the right place at the right time can pay off big.
 Contact your city to find dates and times, and then you and your besties can have girls gone junking day.
 LOL, Finding vintage furniture is half the fun.

-What If I Want To Sell My Upcycled Furniture & Household Items?
+What If I Want To Sell My Upcycled Furniture and Household Items?

 You can always sell your repurposed and upcycled furniture to make yourself some extra cash.
 I remember one Summer making enough money to pay for our family vacation.
-All the hard work I did paid me well when someone loved my creative idea on a coffee table that I flipped.
+All my hard work paid off well when someone loved my creative idea on a coffee table that I flipped.
 You don’t have to be an interior designer or extremely talented furniture painter to do this.
-So often, all you need to update these second hand furniture pieces is a fresh coat of paint in a popular color.
+So often, all you need to update these second-hand furniture pieces is a fresh coat of paint in a popular color.
 I find that neutral shades are the most popular and will blend with most decor styles, but it also depends on your location.

 Facebook Market Place